Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

 \subsection{Background and motivation}

 A one-way function $h$, if it exists, assures that while given $x$ it is easy to compute $h(x)$, retrieving $x$ from $h(x)$ is hard.
 This hardness does not necessarily mean that given $h(x)$ one cannot find some partial information of $x$.
 Naturally, the main interest is in trying to learn some bits of $x$, but other sorts of partial information have also been considered.
-Bits of $x$ that cannot be learnt from $h(x)$ are called \emph{hardcore bits}.
-In other words, a hardcore bit is a bit which is as hard to compute as the entire secret value.
+Bits of $x$ that cannot be learnt from $h(x)$, or more generally cannot be predicted noticeably better than a guess, are called \emph{hardcore bits}.
+In other words, a hardcore bit is a bit which is as hard to compute (or to predict) as the entire secret value.
 For a historical overview see \cite{HardCoreSurvey}.
 To show that a bit (or a set of bits) is hardcore, one usually tries to construct an algorithm that inverts $h$, given a target value $h(x)$ and an oracle that takes $h(t)$ and outputs a bit of $t$.
 In order to do so, one first needs to establish a way to query the oracle on values $h(t)$ such that there is some known relation between $t$ and $x$, for example $t = \alpha x$ for known $\alpha$'s.

 A useful language to describe these ideas is the \emph{hidden number problem}, which was introduced by Boneh and Venkatesan \cite{BV} in order to study bit security of secrets keys arising from Diffie--Hellman key exchange.
 This problem turned out to be general enough to be applied to other cryptographic problems like DLP and RSA.
 In fact, the generality of the problem allows it to be used also outside of the scope of bit security (see \cite[Section 4.4]{2faces} and references within, also \cite{De-Mulder, GLV/GLS}).
 Therefore, the hidden number problem is of theoretical interest and is studied today in its own right.
 It has many extensions and different variants; see \cite{Shparlinski} for a comprehensive survey.